tathamoddie/Repair-Environment.ps1/README.md

 This repository contains a set of useful base scripts to help you automate this in your team.

-## How this would work on a project
+## How this would work on your project

-When you're joining a new project:
+When a new developer joins your project:

     C:\code> git clone git@github.com:corporate/SomeProject.git
     Cloning into 'SomeProject'...